dakaiss28/PixouSimulator/README.md

 The Q-table is dynamic, we add a line every time we have a state never seen before.
 The algorithm uses an epsilon-greed method to fill in the Q table.
 At the beginning of the game, Pixou will do a lot of random actions to discover it's environment.
 Later on, Pixou uses the Q-table to find the best action to do.

+Pixou performs better but some parameters can be tuned : pixou's speed, the coins'speed and the size of the grid representing the grid.